kudobuilder/kudo.dev/content/docs/developing-operators.md

   default: 2
 ```

 Now your first operator is ready and you can install it to your cluster.
 You can do this by invoking `kubectl kudo install ./first-operator` where `./first-operator` is a relative path to the folder containing your operator.
 To do this, you need to have the KUDO CLI installed - [follow the instructions here](cli.md), if you haven't already.
+Various resources will be installed for your operator, among them `Operator`, `OperatorVersion` and `Instance` as described in [concepts](concepts.md).

 **Note:** If you want to install the result of the following steps with doing them manually, you can clone the KUDO repository and run the example from there: